bsteen/bsteen.github.io/other-links.md

 A list of videos, papers, and articles I find interesting.
 The links are ordered in the sequence I come across them, with the top entries of a category being more recent.
 If a link is dead, there should be a backup of it on the [Wayback Machine](https://web.archive.org/).
-Last updated: 2021-1-26
+Last updated: 2021-1-29

-Table of Contents:
+Table of Contents
 * [Articles, Videos, Websites, Et cetera](#articles-videos-websites-et-cetera)
 	* [Artists](#artists)
 	* [Automobiles](#automobiles)